CofkoCof/CofkoCof.github.io/_posts/2023-09-09-GeneratePfxCertificate.md

 OpenSSL is probably already installed in your system.
 If not, just follow the installation guides for you OS.

 ## Generate .pfx from cert and private key
-To generate pfx, run below command.
+To generate pfx, run below command in directory where resides openssl.exe.
 Replace the values in <>

 ```bash
 openssl pkcs12 -export -out <domain.name.pfx> -inkey <domain.name.key> -in <domain.name.crt>